An Honest Review of Becoming a Beautycounter Consultant

 What’s the earning potential?

 The sky is really the limit here!
 It really depends on how much time and energy you want to put into this business.
-The top leaders in the company are earning at least 6 figures (some monthly!).
 In the beginning, I was earning just enough to cover our house cleaning service on a monthly basis + 1-2 of my kids’ extracurricular activities.
 However, now that things are picking up, I am covering our mortgage on a monthly basis (and then some) AND I was just able to put in my notice at work!
 Because of Beautycounter, I am now able to focus what little free time I do have doing what I LOVE- blogging and growing my business.
 I am still kind of in shock that this was even possible, especially because I NEVER thought I would make more than a couple hundred dollars when I first signed up.
 It’s pretty incredible.
 See below for some monthly income averages based on title (I am at Director now).

 I am a blogger and I am an affiliate with other companies.
 Is this similar?